Katy Gallagher: Chief Minister

 On 12 May 2011, while Gallagher was deputy chief minister, the current chief minister at the time, Jon Stanhope, resigned.
 On 16 May 2011, Gallagher was elected by the Assembly as the ACT's 6th Chief Minister and 3rd female Chief Minister.
 The ALP won an additional seat in the 2012 election, and remained in government after securing the support of the sole remaining Green MLA, Shane Rattenbury.

 Gallagher is a supporter of same-sex marriage and on 22 October 2013, she oversaw the ACT becoming the first jurisdiction in Australia to pass a law allowing couples of the same sex to marry.
 This was later overturned by the High Court on 12 December, just days after the first marriages took place.
 The court ruled only the Commonwealth has the power to make changes to the Marriage Act.

 During her term as Chief Minister, Gallagher welcomed The Queen during her 16th tour to Australia in October 2011 along with the Duke and Duchess of Cambridge in April 2014.

 On 5 December 2014, Gallagher announced that she would resign as chief minister to pursue the upcoming Senate vacancy left by the resignation of Kate Lundy.
 She resigned as Chief Minister and her deputy Andrew Barr was elected as her replacement on 11 December 2014.
+As of 2026, Katy Gallagher is the only A.C.T.
+Chief Minister that was born in Canberra.